 How we came up with the idea

 The idea for My Morning Routine evolved over time.
-It’s hard to pin it to one specific event, but Tim Ferriss’ book The 4-Hour Workweek and Joel Gascoigne’s blog certainly pushed the right buttons in my brain to build and launch it in December 2012, with my co-founder Benjamin.
+It’s hard to pin it to one specific event, but Tim Ferriss’ book The 4-Hour Workweek and Joel Gascoigne’s blog certainly pushed the right buttons in my brain to build and launch it in December 2012, with my co-founder Benjamin Spall.

 Up to that point I’d been kinda obsessed with optimizing workflows, not just with the goal of increasing my productivity, but also with a view to providing increased freedom and happiness.
-My Morning Routine represents that, bringing our audience a continuous stream of ideas to mix into their morning.
+MMR represents that, bringing our audience a continuous stream of ideas to mix into their morning.

 Launch and relaunch

 Our first goal was to quickly validate if there was a market for MMR, because, well, it’s a niche after all.
 We wanted to avoid wasting time, so we launched the MVP in less than a month.

 During that month (we both had full-time jobs) I thought about a content focused design, sketched variations, and presented them to Benjamin, most of the time without any opinion at first, because I wanted unbiased feedback.
 A couple iterations later we nailed down a design, which I then transferred in a higher fidelity to Photoshop (no Sketch.app yet) and again iterated on it until it seemed well suited for a first version.
 Afterwards I developed the design as a responsive Wordpress theme.

 For the first two years of the site’s existence we used this simple theme and a shared hosting infrastructure, and we almost entirely published routines from people who would fill in a small contact form on our website saying they would like to participate.
 This method worked well in the beginning as it allowed us to build up a vast archive of morning routines while being able to treat the site as a small side project.